 Police kill six suspected Islamic militants in Indonesia

-Police shot dead six suspected members of an Islamic militant group in Indonesia on Saturday, they said, after a failed drive-by shooting targeting police officers in East Java.
-Indonesia has the world's largest Muslim population and has been on high alert over a recent resurgence in radicalism inspired by the extremist group Islamic State.
+Police shot dead six suspected members of an militant group in Indonesia on Saturday, they said, after a failed drive-by shooting targeting police officers in East Java.
+File photo of Indonesian anti-terror police raiding a terror suspect's house in downtown Poso in Central Sulawesi province.

 Discussions